 Metro Exodus' controversy surrounding the shady move to Epic Store continues as a 4A Games employee threatened fans, saying they will not get further Metro Games if they boycott Exodus, implying they are too lazy to install Epic's launcher.

-UPDATE: 4A Games officially spoke about the switch to Epic Store for the first time on 03 February 2019, saying that PC version of Metro games will always be at the heart of their plans.
+UPDATE: 4A Games about the switch to Epic Store for the first time on 03 February 2019, saying that PC version of Metro games will always be at the heart of their plans.
 The original article is as follows.

 Video game publishers and developers seem to keep getting more detached from their player base by the day and some statements from a 4A Games employee add to this theory.
 In a post on a Russain gaming forum, a 4A Games developer going by the name scynet talked about their take on the Epic Games store switcheroo controversy.